gumaerc-testorg/ec.711-spring-2011/content/video_galleries/energy-storage/lab-2-energy-storage-solar-panel.md

 Power Module
 ------------

 In this module, we're aiming to characterize the peak power output of the solar cell.
 As you may recall from our earlier class, as you change a resistive load in a circuit, the voltage and current that are outputted also change.
-Since we know that the _P = I2R = V2/R_, it is possible to find the maximum power output of the solar panel experimentally by measuring current and voltage at a variety of resistances.
+Since we know that the _P = I{{< sup "2" >}}R = V{{< sup "2" >}}/R_, it is possible to find the maximum power output of the solar panel experimentally by measuring current and voltage at a variety of resistances.
 The procedure for generating this curve is as follows:

 1. Choose an orientation for the solar panel